2024 NBA Finals: Game 3

-Jayson Tatum's 31 points helped stave off a late Mavericks comeback attempt in order to secure a 3–0 series lead for the Celtics.
+Jayson Tatum (left) and Jaylen Brown (right) scored 31 and 30 points respectively to secure a 3–0 series lead for the Celtics.

-Jayson Tatum and Jaylen Brown scored 31 and 30 points to avoid a late-game collapse and put the Celtics up 3–0 in the series.
+Jayson Tatum and Jaylen Brown scored 31 and 30 points to stave off a late-game Mavericks rally and put the Celtics up 3–0 in the series.
 It was the second time in franchise history that two players each scored 30-plus points in a Finals game.
 Tatum logged six rebounds and five assists while Brown had eight rebounds and eight assists, with the victory extending Boston's playoff winning-streak to 10 and its road-game winning-streak to seven.
 The only other Celtic to score in double-figures was Derrick White, who had 16 points.
-Kyrie Irving bounced back with a game-high 35 points, while Luka Dončić had 27 points, six rebounds and six assists.
-Coming into the game, the Celtics were without the availability of the injured Kristaps Porziņģis, who was replaced by Al Horford and occasionally Xavier Tillman at the center position.
+Kyrie Irving led all scorers with 35 points, while Luka Dončić had 27 points, six rebounds and six assists.
+Coming into the game, the Celtics were without the injured Kristaps Porziņģis, who was replaced by Al Horford and occasionally Xavier Tillman at the center position.
 The Mavericks, specifically Irving and Dončić, took advantage of the lack of size for Boston to attack the rim, outscoring Boston 52–36 from the area during the game.

-The Mavericks came out hot, scoring nine points to force a timeout from the Celtics early on.
-The Mavericks heavily utilized the paint to outscore the Celtics 22–9 by the midpoint of the quarter; their largest lead in the series by that point.
-The Celtics bounced back with a 21–9 run instigated through plays by Brown and Tatum.
-The second quarter was defense-oriented at first, with the Celtics leading the scoring 5–2 at the halfway mark before Irving and Tatum began responding to each others three-pointers, ending the half at a near tie.
-The Celtics dominated the third quarter, converting on seven of their first possessions to establish an imposing lead as Brown scored half of his points in the game during the timeframe.
-After Dončić made a layup to bring the lead down to six with 5:11 minutes remaining, the Celtics went on a 7–0 run to end the quarter with a 15-point lead, outscoring the Mavericks 35–19 in total.
+The Mavericks started strong, scoring nine points to force a timeout from the Celtics early on.
+The Mavericks heavily utilized the paint to outscore the Celtics 22–9 by the midpoint of the quarter—their largest lead in the series by that point.
+The Celtics responded with a 21–9 run led by Brown and Tatum.
+The second quarter was defense-oriented at first, with the Celtics leading the scoring 5–2 at the halfway mark before Irving and Tatum began responding to each other's three-pointers, ending the half at a near tie.
+The Celtics dominated the third quarter, scoring on their first seven possessions to establish an imposing lead as Brown scored half of his points in the game during the timeframe.
+After Dončić made a layup to bring the lead down to six with 5:11 remaining, the Celtics went on a 7–0 run to end the quarter with a 15-point lead, outscoring the Mavericks 35–19 in total.